 It is possible to create the file on another equipment and later import to run.

 The file must be copied to the device via TFTP or SCP.
 See topic Importing the Files in the chapter Files Management.

-DmOS only supports ASCII format files.
+DmOS only supports ASCII format files and use Unix format (LF).